chmlee/ream-doc/content/overview/why-ream.md

 ## Reference and filters*

-REAM implement a reference system to reuse existing data, and filters for basic data manipulation.
+To reduce repetition, REAM implements a reference system to reuse existing data and filters for basic data manipulation.
 Instead of manually manipulating variables with similar pattern:

 ```ream